thiblahute/meson-website/Feature-autodetection.md

 When doing a code coverage build, Meson will check the existance of binaries `gcovr`, `lcov` and `genhtml`.
 If the first one is found, it will create targets called *coverage-text* and *coverage-xml*.
 If the latter two are found, it generates the target *coverage-html*.
 You can then generate coverage reports just by calling e.g. `ninja coverage-xml`.

-Valgrind
---

-[Valgrind](http://valgrind.org/) is a multi purpose memory usage checker.
-If Meson detects Valgrind on the system being run, it will automatically provide a target named *test-valgrind*.
-This will run each test in the test suite under Valgrind using the default checking options.
-The output of these tests can be found in the file `meson-private/testlog-valgrind.txt`.

 ---

 [Back to index](Manual).